Into the Great Wide Open (song)

 "Into the Great Wide Open" is a song by American rock band Tom Petty and the Heartbreakers, included as the third track on their eighth studio album, Into the Great Wide Open (1991).
 Released as a single in September 1991, the song reached number four on the US Billboard Album Rock Tracks chart but stalled at number 92 on the Billboard Hot 100.
-Internationally, the song peaked at number 23 on the Canadian RPM Top Singles chart and found moderate success in Belgium and Germany.
+Internationally, the song peaked at number 23 on the Canadian RPM 100 Hit Tracks chart and found moderate success in Belgium and Germany.

 Music video

+Background

 The music video for the single, directed by Julien Temple, stars Johnny Depp as the protagonist, Eddie Rebel, as well as Gabrielle Anwar as Eddie's girlfriend and Faye Dunaway as his manager, and features cameos by Terence Trent D'Arby, Chynna Phillips, and Matt LeBlanc.
 The video was shot during the filming of Arizona Dream, in which both Depp and Dunaway starred, which was on hiatus as its director Emir Kusturica had suffered a nervous breakdown.
 The song was extended in order to include more of the 18 minutes of footage Temple had created.

+Tom Petty appears in the video playing multiple roles, including the narrator, the tattoo artist, Eddie's roadie Bart and a reporter.
+The other members of the Heartbreakers are also given cameos throughout the video.
+Lead guitarist Mike Campbell helps present the award to Eddie toward the end of the video, keyboardist Benmont Tench portrays Eddie's record producer, bassist Howie Epstein portrays a motorcycle dealer, and drummer Stan Lynch portrays the doorman who refuses to let Eddie's manager into the red carpet event.
+Petty's manager Tony Dimitriades is also given a cameo as the record label A&R man who signs Eddie into a recording contract.
+Petty later commented that it was "one of the only times I've ever felt fulfilled by a video.
+I even had people coming to me wanting to make it into a movie."

+Dunaway, Petty, and several members of the Heartbreakers have a connection to Gainesville, Florida; Dunaway studied at the University of Florida (but did not graduate from that school), and the musical band originated in -- and both Petty and Benmont Tench were born in -- that city.